 There is also great misunderstanding of the way repentance is produced in the heart.
 It is not produced by a distinct and immediate attempt to repent.
 Nor does it come by strong excitement at revival meetings.
 Nor by meditating upon sin, and death, and hell, et cetera.
 No, it only comes as the God of all grace produces it.
 He does this by His free grace, which by its action renews the heart.

-And I will give you a new heart, and a new spirit I will put within you.
-And I will remove the heart of stone from your flesh and give you a heart of flesh.
-(Ezekiel 36:26 ESV)
+26 Moreover, I will give you a new heart and put a new spirit within you; and I will remove the heart of stone from your flesh and give you a heart of flesh.
+Ezekiel 36:26 (NASB)

 It comes by bringing His great mercy to our mind and then He makes receive new mercy.

-You shall dwell in the land that I gave to your fathers, and you shall be my people, and I will be your God.
-And I will deliver you from all your uncleannesses.
-And I will summon the grain and make it abundant and lay no famine upon you.
-I will make the fruit of the tree and the increase of the field abundant, that you may never again suffer the disgrace of famine among the nations.
-(Ezekiel 36:28-30 ESV)
+28 You will live in the land that I gave to your forefathers; so you will be My people, and I will be your God.
+29 Moreover, I will save you from all your uncleanness; and I will call for the grain and multiply it, and I will not bring a famine on you.
+30 I will multiply the fruit of the tree and the produce of the field, so that you will not receive again the disgrace of famine among the nations.
+Ezekiel 36:28-30 (NASB)

 It comes by Him revealing Himself and His methods of grace.

-It is not for your sake that I will act, declares the Lord GOD; let that be known to you.
-Be ashamed and confounded for your ways, O house of Israel.
-(Ezekiel 36:32 ESV)
+32 I am not doing this for your sake,” declares the Lord God, “let it be known to you.
+Be ashamed and confounded for your ways, O house of Israel!”
+Ezekiel 36:32 (NASB)

 There are no arguments like those that are drawn from the consideration of the great and glorious things Christ hath done for you; and if such will not take with you, and win upon you, I do not think the throwing of hell-fire in your faces will ever do it. – Thomas Brooks.